SleepyJack/pathhelper/README.md

-# Pathetic
+# PathHelper

-**Pathetic** is a lightweight library for working with file and directory paths in Python.
+**PathHelper** is a lightweight library for working with file and directory paths in Python.
 It provides simple interfaces and clear syntax for checking, creating, and removing paths — with helpful utilities for working in temporary directories.

 ---

 ## ✨ Features

-- `FileTool`: check, create, and remove files
+- `FileHelper`: check, create, and remove files
-- `DirTool`: check, create, and remove directories
+- `DirHelper`: check, create, and remove directories
 - `RunInDir`: context manager to temporarily change working directory
 - Simplifies common scripting operations
 - Minimal dependencies and clean API